Thane district: Agriculture

 The important kharif crops of the district are rice, vari and nachani (finger millet).
 The pulses like Urad, moong and kulith are also grown in this season.
 Rice is the main crop of the district.
 Rice is grown in all the talukas of the district but mainly in Palghar, Bhiwandi, Murbad, Shahapur, Vada, Vikramgad and Dahanu.
 Vari and nachani are grown in the hilly areas of the eastern part of the district, namely Jawhar, Murbad, Vikramgad, Shahapur and Mokhada talukas.
 Wal, chavali and gram are the main rabi crops grown in this district.
 Dahanu taluka is famous for fruits.
 Chikoos (sapotas) are grown on a large scale at Gholwad.
 Chikoo orchards are also found in Palghar and Talasari talukas.
 Chikoos grown in these areas are sent all over India.
 Other fruits grown in the district are guavas, mangoes, papayas, grapefruits and coconuts.
 Vasai and Palghar talukas are famous for different varieties of bananas such as rajeli, tambeli, mutheli and velchi.
 Seasonal fruits grown in the district such as bor, wild berries and litchis have great demands in the markets of Mumbai.
 Vegetables are also grown in the district.
 Among the vegetables, eggplants are grown on a large scale.
 There are rose gardens at Dahanu.

 Industries

 Thane is the third most industrialised district in the State.
 There are 1548 large and medium scale and 18,480 small scale industries in the district.
 The main products of these industries are Drugs, Textiles, Adhesives, Plastics, Rubber, Steel, Pharmaceuticals, Engineering, Fertilizers, Electronics, Chemicals and Iron & Steel.
-The Thane-Belapur-Kalyan industrial belt is the centre of highly sophisticated modern industries.
+The Wagle Industrial.
+Estate, Thane-Belapur-Kalyan, Ambedkar industrial belt is the centre of highly sophisticated modern industries.
 In Ulhasnagar, Ambarnath, Bhiwandi, Badlapur, Tarapur, Palghar, Vasai and Murbad there are nearly 4000 industries which contribute towards the industrialisation of the district.